Bioconductor/bioconductor.org/content/developers/mentored-projects.md

 * Status: Open
 <p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>

-<h2 id="VCF_probabilityBasedSnpEncoding">Probability-Based SNP Encoding of
+<h2 id="VCF_probabilityBasedSnpEncoding">VCF Probability-Based SNP Encoding of
 Genotypes</h2>

 MatrixToSnpMatrix() in the VariantAnnotation package